wix-incubator/wixmedia-python/images.md

 ### Composite Image Manipulation ###

-The Image API allow to link several manipulation one after the other.
+The Image API allows linking several manipulations one after the other.

 For example: